genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 ### **Linking Data**

 * **Default Linking**: By default, the data is linked with the Samples file using the **Sample Source ID** column.
-To ensure proper linking, make sure your file includes a column called **Sample Source ID** with the same IDs used in the Sample Metadata table uploaded previously (see section "Import Samples Metadata").
+To ensure proper linking, make sure your file includes a column called **Sample Source ID** with the same IDs used in the Sample Metadata table uploaded previously.
-* **Custom Linking**: Alternatively you can select a different column to link the **experimental** data, such as **Sample Name**, **Date**, etc. This provides flexibility in how data is associated, but it is recommended to include the **SampleSourceID** column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.
-Read the [Supported format files](https://docs.google.com/document/d/1uF3g11QO3PfyhsSY7u0CPozn0LPRsoblnI2djZydvIs/edit?usp=sharing) section for more information.
+* **Custom Linking**: Alternatively you can select a different column to link the **experimental** data, such as **Sample Name**, **Date**, etc. This provides flexibility in how data is associated, but it is recommended to include the **Sample Source ID** column for consistent referencing and linking samples metadata files with additional data types like libraries and preparations.
+Read the [Supported File Formats](supported-formats.md) section for more information.

 ![59LinkData.png](doc-odm-user-guide/images/59LinkData.png)
 <figcaption>Select an experimental data file.
 The data must include a column to be linked to the sample metadata file (typically the <strong>Sample Source ID</strong>)</figcaption>